Freddsle/fedRBE/evaluation_clusterization_after_correction/README.md

 # Clustering Evaluation After Batch Correction

-K-means clustering evaluation (central vs. federated) on real datasets (proteomics, microarray, proteomics_multibatch, scp_protein_s2).
+K-means clustering evaluation (central vs. federated) on real datasets (proteomics, microarray, proteomics_multibatch, ccRCC_proteomics, multiomics).
 Measures the effect of fedRBE batch correction on clustering quality using ARI, MCC, and accuracy.

 All data is read directly from `evaluation_data/` — no copies are made.